 - Guarantee your content gets found — that’s down to your SEO and consistency

-- Add genuine personal experience to your recommendations — that has to come from you
+- Add real personal experience to your recommendations — that has to come from you

-- Make strategic decisions about what to create or promote
+- Make the decisions about what to create or promote

 Think of AI as a very fast first drafter.
 It produces something to work with.
-You edit it, add your voice, weave in your keywords properly, and make it actually good.
-That combination — AI speed plus human judgment — is where the real time saving comes from.
+You edit it, add your voice, weave in your keywords properly, and make it good.
+That combination — AI speed plus your judgment — is where the real time saving comes from.

 Free Pinterest Training Workshop